 Dialetheism in the History of Philosophy

-- Aristotle, The Complete Works (ed. by J. Barnes), Princeton: Princeton University Press.
+- Aristotle, The Complete Works, J. Barnes (ed.), Princeton: Princeton University Press.

 - Cusanus, Nicholas, 1440, Of Learned Ignorance, G. Heron (trans.), London: Routledge and Kegan Paul, 1954.